Developer Lessons Learned

 - Version APIs.

-- Do not create breaking changes.
+- Try not to create breaking changes.

 - E2E tests and integration tests are the important ones.